Vid-LLM: A Compact Video-based 3D Multimodal LLM with Reconstruction-Reasoning Synergy: Experiments

 \subsection{3D Vision–Language Reasoning}

 \textbf{Overview.} To comprehensively assess the performance of Vid-LLM on 3D vision–language reasoning tasks, we conduct experiments using widely adopted datasets covering three task categories: 3D Question Answering on ScanQA~\citep{24Scanqa} and SQA3D~\citep{sqa3d}, 3D Dense Captioning on Scan2Cap~\citep{25Scan2cap}, and 3D Visual Grounding on ScanRefer~\citep{Scanrefer}, Multi3DRefer~\citep{Multi3drefer}, and Nr3D/Sr3D~\citep{nr3d}.
-We follow the standard evaluation protocols and metrics defined for each dataset.
-For grounding tasks, Vid-LLM directly outputs 3D bounding boxes on ScanRefer and Multi3DRefer, which target scene-level grounding with natural language descriptions.
-For Nr3D/Sr3D, we adopt the Chat-3D v2 protocol~\citep{15Chat-3d}. which employs the ViL3DRel~\citep{ViL3DRel} method to generate grounding candidates, emphasizing instance-level referential resolution.